 Aguila hails from Morelos, Mexico.
 The company started out in 1969 and since then they have distinguished themselves with innovative products such as the Aguila mini shells.
 Although this ammo is not manufactured in the U.S.A. but just south of the border, don't fret, Mexico knows what it's doing with guns and ammunition.

 This line of Aguila rifle ammo has been designed to offer high performance with low recoil.
 It is ideal for tactical use cases, self-defense AR pistols, or even bolt action hunting rifles.
 This ammo expands upon the inherent reliability advantages of the 300 Blackout to offer excellent impact and accuracy.

-The weight of the cannelured lead-core full metal jacketed bullets is a bit higher than the options above at 150-grains.
+The weight of the cannelured lead-core full metal jacketed bullets is a bit higher than the above option at 150-grains.
 This contributes to a combination of both accuracy and terminal performance.
 The primers are high quality staked and nickel-plated units.

 All together, this package gives you a .30 caliber wallop with no more recoil than a standard 5.56.
 The muzzle velocity is 1900 fps and the muzzle energy is 1203 foot-pounds.
 This ammo is available boxes of either 50 or one thousand rounds.

 Aguila is remarkable for the value for money they offer given their excellent reliability.
 The top features of this ammo are the quality bullets and primers.
 If you want to save a bit of money and don't mind buying foreign ammo, you can't go wrong with Aguila.

 Magtech is a Brazilian ammunition manufacturer that was founded in 1990.
 In the time that they have been in operation, they have adopted some of the most cutting-edge manufacturing techniques.